 Shorten the Program Length

 A full semester in Australia may not be feasible for all students, however TEAN offers a variety of programs that run for varying lengths of time.
-For example, students can participate in an 8-week Summer internship in Australia or a 3-week summer study abroad program on Australian Environment, Wildlife and Conservation.
+For example, students can participate in an 8-week Summer internship in Australia or a 3-week summer study abroad program like Australian Environment, Wildlife and Conservation, Sports and Exercise Psychology or Contemporary Issues in Public Health.
 Choosing a shorter program is one way to cut down the cost of housing and program fees, but still get the experience of studying and living in Australia.Explore TEAN’s Australia Summer Programs

 Compare Housing Options